#1Chinese Gap Year (CGY) in Taipei 2023 Summer

 - There will be no refund after the first third of the classes.

 - If courses of an entire quarter are cancelled due to low enrollment or other reasons unrelated to the student, a full refund will be issued without interest.

-- Except in the event of Item 4, no refund will be issued for the application fee.
+- No refund will be issued for the application fee.

 - Refund applications shall be submitted by 17:00 of the due date.
-Please submit the following documents to the CGY Office in person (the procedure takes about 1 hour):
+Please submit the following information by online request form (contact ICLP by email for the link):

 - The refund policy is in compliance with the Regulations for Implementation of Continuing Education at Higher Education Institutions (專科以上學校推廣教育實施辦法修正條文; 100.1.11教育部令) enacted by the R.O.C Ministry of Education.